 - Diagnosed with Parkinson’s disease between 3 and 20 years ago.

-- Their regular Parkinson’s medications are no longer fully effective or have caused side-effects
+- Regular Parkinson’s medications are no longer fully effective or have caused side-effects.

-- Have not had a surgical treatment for their Parkinson’s disease (i.e., Deep Brain Stimulation)
+- No previous surgical treatment for their Parkinson’s disease. (i.e., Deep Brain Stimulation).

-DA01 is an experimental product candidate and has not been approved by any regulatory agencies.
-To learn more about the clinical trial, visit clinicaltrials.gov.
+*BRT-DA01 is an experimental product candidate and has not been approved by any regulatory agencies.

 Expanded Access Policy